 NMFS appointed a PLTRT in June 2005, to address marine mammal interactions in the longline fishery, specifically pilot whales.
 As required by the MMPA, the PLTRT must develop a TRP within eleven months.
 The PLTRT has met four times since and a draft TRP should be available shortly.
-A proposed rule is in development and may be published in early 2008.
 NMFS intends to continue reviewing the fishery and any marine mammal interactions to determine if additional take reduction measures are necessary.